oliverius/logo/docs/part9.markdown

 }
 ```

-so as soon has we raise the `hasToStop` flag the condition in the while-loop will be false and we will stop it.
-And we will need to do the same in the `while` for the `do-while`.
+so as soon as we raise the `hasToStop` flag, the condition in the while-loop will be false and we will stop it.

+We will need to do the same in the `while` for the do-while loop.
 The issue I have with this is that it will be easier to forget adding this extra condition to every loop that can go "endless".
 There is an easier way and that's to have a special character that will determine the end of the string, something that doesn't appear in the text itself.
-This problem has been sorted long time ago with the [null terminated strings](https://en.wikipedia.org/wiki/Null-terminated_string) over 50 years ago.
+This problem has been sorted over 50 years ago with the [null terminated strings](https://en.wikipedia.org/wiki/Null-terminated_string).
 We just need `getNextCharacter()` to return a `NUL` character (value 0 in ASCII) and we will stop.

-In the example above with the `while-loop` for number, because `0` is not a number the loop will stop and we don't need to keep adding an extra condition like `&& !this.hasToStop`.
+In the example above with the while-loop for number because `0` is not a number the loop will stop and we don't need to keep adding an extra condition like `&& !this.hasToStop`.

-So we define our special character at the beginning in the tokenizer (TODO check that it shows correctly \ 0).
+So we define our special character at the beginning in the tokenizer.
 Note that this can cause issues with UTF-8 but since we are focused for simplicity in the latin alphabet that won't be an issue.

 ```javascript
 NUL = '\0';